TUM-VT/Sumonity/readme.md

 git submodule update --init --recursive
 ```

+This submodule should point to your specific sumo project that you want to run in parallel to your unity simulation.
+In our framework we are using mathworks roadrunner to export the unity 3d environment alongside an opendrive map.
+We then convert the opendrive map to a sumo network file, which we are using in this system.
+The provided sumo repository shows the basic setup of the files.

 2. Go into the sub repository for Sumo and install the virtual environment as follows:

 ```